Have you thought about investing in commercial property?

 Shops in a corner location make great investments as they have 2 street frontages and more exposure.

 Industrial property primarily consists of factories and warehouses.

 Many of these buildings now contain large amounts of offices as our industrial base has changed from manufacturing to more storage and distribution.

-Industrial buildings now house a range of activities from research and development space which requires a large component of office space through to vacant warehouse space.
+Industrial buildings now house a range of activities from research and development space which requires a large component of office space to vacant warehouse space.

 In recent times industrial developments have sprung up in industrial parks where there is a large garden component and greater amenities for tenants.